 Much like we create sensory spaces to engage each of the five senses – we wanted to make sure the new sensory hub could be used to uplift and support each of the ward’s functions.

 Fitted with soft padding and comfy seating, the Calming Sensory Corner offers patients a safe place to reattune their senses and relax.
 The endless lights of the Infinity Tunnel coupled with the bubbling balls of the Hurricane Column provide a dreamily distracting visual stimulation, perfect for taking restless minds to a calmer space.
-Whether it’s a safe space to unwind after an intense day, or a place to go if they’re struggling to sleep – the calming corner is there for them.
+So whether it’s a safe space to unwind after an intense day or a place to go if they’re struggling to sleep – the calming corner is there for them.

 We realised that the sensory hub could transform into a social hub for patients to play and socialise together.
-An Omi Vista lets users transform the floor into an immersive interactive surface, giving them control over their environment and helping them feel more in control of themselves; whether that’s chasing fish through projected ponds, or a feeling of satisfaction after popping the balloons at their feet.
-An Apple TV and Xbox station was a necessary addition for older users to enjoy entertain themselves.
-We housed them in a protective anti-ligature cabinet to make sure they stayed safe, especially for when the room is being used for de-escalation activities.
+An Omi Vista lets users transform the floor into an immersive interactive surface, giving them control over their environment and helping them feel more in control of themselves, whether that’s chasing fish through projected ponds or a feeling of satisfaction after popping the balloons at their feet.
+An Apple TV and Xbox station was a necessary addition for older users to enjoy entertaining themselves.
+We housed them in a protective anti-ligature cabinet to ensure they stayed safe when the room is being used for de-escalation activities.

-Key Elements: OMI Interactive Floor Projector, Apple TV & Xbox housed in protective anti-ligature cabinet.
+Key Elements: OMI Interactive Floor Projector, Apple TV & Xbox housed in a protective anti-ligature cabinet.

 Sensory areas need to be safe for users to release their energy and emotions, so we actively designed an area just for that.

 Finding the right environment to talk personally about mental health is really important.
-We thought the safe sensory hub could be a great space for counselling or consultation sessions, especially for younger children who might not respond well to formal environments.
+So we thought the safe sensory hub could be an ideal space for counselling or consultation sessions, especially for younger children who might not respond well to formal environments.

-With comfy colourful seating all at the same height, for personal and unjudgmental conversations, and an LED Sky Ceiling to provide a bright and calming visual distraction; creating a soft environment for individuals to speak openly.
+With comfy colourful seating all at the same height, for personal and unjudgmental conversations, and an LED Sky Ceiling to provide a bright and calming visual distraction, creating a peaceful environment for individuals to speak openly.